How to Cast to Samsung TV from Your Phone

 Use phone while castingYesYesNo (screen locked)

-Works with any websiteYesOnly AirPlay-enabled appsYes (but mirrors everything)
+Works with compatible websitesYes, for non-DRM videosOnly AirPlay-enabled appsYes (but mirrors everything)

 Ad blockingBuilt-inNoNo